matchyOrg/matchy/README.md

 ## Who is this for?

-The main goal of this app is to provide existing speed friending or dating organizations with a better alternative to pen and paper after some of them reached out to us - so we already know that there is a demand for it!
+Some non profits have already reached out to us and requested this app.
 Here are some selected non profits in Vienna, that we are aiming to help out:
 - https://www.meetup.com/speed-friending-events/ (over 8800 members in Vienna)
 - https://esnuniwien.com/events/speedfriending-esn-1
 - https://events.htu.at/events/d58a7134-469b-4528-bc4a-dca2e7b1fa74